 Learn how to create secure passwords

 Knowing how to create secure and easy-to-type passwords is a fantastic skill to protect against phishing attempts, because people who change their passwords frequently are less likely to get hacked.
-I have an entire post about creating secure passwords, which I will link below.
+I have an entire post about creating secure passwords which is linked below.

 If you are the victim of a phishing attempt